 Our emergency fund is used to provide women with grocery vouchers, bus tickets and other emergency needs.
 Because demand far exceeds our resources, women are only eligible to receive support through this fund once per year.

 At the Women’s Centre, women can access information on resources and services, women’s issues and upcoming events.

 Good Food Box Depot

-Women can order, pay and pick up their Good Food Boxes at the Centre.
+Women can order, pay for and pick-up Good Food Boxes at the Women’s Centre.
 The boxes consist of low-cost seasonal fresh fruits and vegetables.